How To Get Started With Open Source Project Contribution

 - Where Next After Your First Pull Request?

 Congrats!
 You just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!
-Now find a project and do more and be sure to watch out for the open source month held by Digital Ocean to participate in the Hacktoberfest and get a chance to win amazing give away.
+Now find a project and do more and be sure to watch out for the open-source month held by Digital Ocean to participate in the Hacktoberfest and get a chance to win an amazing giveaway.

 Benefits of Contributing To Open Source:

-- People that contribute to an open source project get to know the technology at a much deeper level than they would by "simply" using the technology
+- People that contribute to an open-source project get to know the technology at a much deeper level than they would be "simply" using the technology

 - People can focus efforts on adding—and leveraging—features that will benefit businesses based on experience with what works and doesn't work in the real world.